automationhacks/automationhacks.github.io/_posts/2020-03-21-why-automate-tests-early.md

 ## Catching up with automation

-Let&#8217;s occupy the most optimistic viewpoint and _assume_ this feature does go live with fewer issues and you **now start automating** these cases which are supposedly stable.
+Let's occupy the most optimistic viewpoint and _assume_ this feature does go live with fewer issues and you **now start automating** these cases which are supposedly stable.

 We still land into another problem.